 3. Click on "Remove" next to the user you have deactivated.
 (If the Active checkbox is not check remove the licenses either way, no reason to be using up a license)

 If this is an Admin user please see the How to change your Administrator Access article

 There is things to consider after you have deactivated a user that the system does not alert you about.
 You will need to change all Action Plans, Workflows, Process Builder, Dashboards as running user and Front Desk going to the user.
 Each one will fail if they do not have an active user.

 Transferring Records to a new User

 If by any chance that the user has deleted any records before they left make sure you check the Recycle Bin.
-Go to any object and check on the left side bar at the bottom.
+You have to be in the Classic Interface first.
+Then go to any object and check on the left side bar at the bottom.
 If you don't see a left side bar make sure you expand it.